MathiasPBerger/gboml-docs-test/docs/source/solver_apis.rst

 * Xpress: the following constraint attributes can be queried: dual and slack variables.
 The following variable attributes can be queried: reduced cost.

 * Cbc/Clp: the Cbc/Clp API is still under development and no attributes can be queried at present.

+Note that all of these attributes are automatically queried and printed in the detailed JSON file, when requested.